l2fprod/carpaccio-pricing/README.md

   ![Register](instructions/16-view-app.png)

+### Making live changes to the application

 12. We are now going to perform changes to the running application.
 Go back to the "Deploy to Bluemix" page and click **Edit Code**.

   ![Register](instructions/17-edit-app.png)

+  If you are coming back to these steps, you can get to the Web Editor by locating your app in the Bluemix console and clicking the "Edit Code" button in the application overview.

-13. The Web Editor displaus on your app:
+13. The Web Editor displays on your app:

   ![Register](instructions/18-web-editor.png)